The Battle Is On!

 - Energy Star compliant appliances (stove, microwave oven, coffee pot, and refrigerator)

 Managing and maintaining the property will be the responsibility of all residents.
 A House and Grounds Committee will oversee all work scheduling and activities on the property.
 The committee will consist of at least two residents.
 Scheduled lawn care and landscape maintenance will also include a quick walk-through of the house to check for water leaks and potential lease violations.
 We will provide 24-hour notification of our intent to enter the premises.

 We check each applicant’s rental history, criminal history, and income, although none of these will prevent an applicant from leasing one of our houses.
 The only exception is a felony conviction for child molestation or rape.
 We ask for and verify this information so that we know who is residing in the community at all times.
 Although past behavior is not always an indicator of future behavior, we must be cognizant of all potential problem residents and offer support and services to those in need.

 We will have maintenance on-call 24 hours a day for emergencies.
 If there is an issue our team can’t handle, we have established relationships with multiple contractors who do a great job for a fair price.

 Resident Safety and Security

-We will build one village at a time.
-Each village will have 15 small homes (from 300 sq. ft. to 640 sq. ft. footprints) and a community center.
-Eash village includes permanent supportive housing rental units with home ownership options on one acre of land (the size of a football field) within San Angelo city limits with the following core features:
+We will build one community at a time.
+A community will have 14 small homes (from 320 sq. ft. to 760 sq. ft. footprints) and a community center.
+A community includes permanent supportive housing rental units with home ownership options on one acre of land (the size of a football field).
+Our hope is to purchase the land within San Angelo city limits but that may not be possible with all of the city’s zoning requirements and lack of available land.
+If we have to look further out into the county, we will try to locate land where we may still have access to city water and sewer services.
+A community will have the following core features: